PhABC/neuroSummerSchools/README.md

 **Note** that some summer schools are free and sometimes even cover all expenses or offer grants for those in need.

+If you would like to add some summer schools to this list, go [here](https://github.com/PhABC/neuroSummerSchools/issues/10).